kitoko552/clrpalette/README.md

 # clrpalette
-Generate clr file used by Apple's Color Palettes.
+Generate a clr file used by Apple's Color Palettes from a JSON file.